Justice Institute's Goal to Improve Understanding of Mental Illness and Available Treatment Options

-The resource guidebook is recommended for use by court personnel, attorneys and others to guide them to community resources, diversion programs, entitlement benefits and other resources that may be available for defendants with mental disorders or intellectual disabilities.
+The Community Resource guide is recommended for use by court personnel, attorneys and others to guide them to community resources, diversion programs, entitlement benefits and other resources available for defendants with mental disorders or intellectual disabilities.
+The Resource Guide can be found on our website.

 Contributing Agencies and Organizations